graphile/crystal/postgraphile/website/postgraphile/behavior.md

 A behavior string is made of a list of "behavior fragments" separated by spaces.
-Each behavior fragment optionally starts with a `+` or `-` symbol (if neither is specified then `+` is inferred) followed by a scope string.
-A scope string is one or more scope phrases joined by colons (`:`).
+Each behavior fragment optionally starts with a `+` or `-` symbol (if neither is specified then `+` is inferred) followed by a "scope string."
+A scope string is one or more "scope phrases" joined by colons (`:`).
 A scope phrase is either a simple alphanumeric word (in camelCase), or an asterisk (`*`).

+## Determining entity behavior

 Many entities that PostGraphile processes when generating a schema (for example: tables, columns, functions, types, etc.) have associated behaviors which